hlmeS/itm387k/index.md

 #### Creating your dashboard

 Creating the dashboard is its own separate step in the visual exploration process.
 An executive dashboard **is not** the first four visualizations that come to your mind.
-It's the product of your findings with the respect to the initial goal, i.e. **who** is going to look at this dashboard, and with **what intention**?
+It's the product of your findings with respect to the initial goal, i.e. **who** is going to look at this dashboard, and with **what intention**?

 In other words, to have a successful dashboard please ask yourself **whom** you are trying **to 'impress' and 'help'**, make the data **relevant** to them.
 Your KPI dashboard should be easy to **read in 10-30 sec.**, easy to **understand in 30 -60 sec.**, and then provide **interactive components for exploration**.

 Remember, people 'love' beauty and beauty lies in simplicity, and as da Vinci noted **_"simplicity is the ultimate sophistication"_**.

-Enjoy and DO NOT hesitate to ask your instructor and peers for help.
-You may work together as well.
+Try to have fun with this open-ended assignment and DO NOT hesitate to ask your instructor and peers for help.
+It is **strongly encourage** to work in small teams.

-[Sample dashboard](https://goo.gl/ogW5Ly) --- lots to improve here, what do you think should be better?
+[Sample dashboard](https://goo.gl/1AeCL7) --- lots to improve here, what do you think should be better?

-<iframe width="800" height="600" src="https://goo.gl/ogW5Ly" frameborder="0" allowFullScreen="true"></iframe>
+<iframe width="800" height="600" src="https://goo.gl/1AeCL7" frameborder="0" allowFullScreen="true"></iframe>

 Make sure to publish it online and then share it also with me.
 ![Publishing to online. ](https://raw.github.com/hlmeS/itm387k/master/images/BI_ytd_1.png)